wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   option instead.
 * The field ``enableautomon`` has been renamed to ``enableonlinerec`` in the users web services provided by the web-interface (these web services are deprecated).
+* The fields ``display_name`` and ``phone`` in directory definitions (i.e. :menuselection:`Services
+  --> CTI Server --> Directories --> Definitions`) are now required by default for directory lookup from phones.
+These fields will be automatically added only for the "xivodir" and "internal" directories; for other directories, you'll have to manually add them.

 15.16